Deepshift/DeepCreamPy/docs/USAGE.md

 # Usage
 ## I. Decensoring bar censors

-For each image you want to decensor, using image editing software like Photoshop or GIMP to color the areas you want to decensor the green color (0,255,0), which is a very bright green color.
+For each image you want to decensor, using image editing software like Photoshop or GIMP to color the areas you want to decensor the green color (0,255,0), which is a very bright green color and be sure that the picture you use had RGB color Mode not Indexed Color Mode.

 *I strongly recommend you use the pencil tool and NOT the brush tool.*